CoinUnkown/Coinbase-Wallet-API-Wallet-Storage-Plugin/README.md

     10.- Make a note of the public addresses, or scan the public address QR code in your Okcash app and start depositing funds.

-* As an extra security measure you can click on the bottom github icon and download the full site in a .zip file to generate your OK cash wallets locally or offline.
+* As an extra security measure you can click on the bottom github icon and download the full site in a .zip file to generate your OK Coin Bases locally or offline.

   ### Backers